Clubs, Groups & Courses

 At the Casa level, these excursions include trips to local points of interest such as apple-picking farms, maple syrup producers, corn mazes, museums, conservation areas, and diverse ethnic centres.

 At the Junior High level, they move further into the community: going to the Central Library to conduct research, taking canoe trips on the Thames River, or visiting locations or activities that are pertinent to their study.
 The students also plan and fundraise for significant excursions.
-Every year these students embark on a week-long trip either to a camp in Georgian Bay or to visit Quebec City.
-On the Georgian Bay trip, they experience many outdoor activities including kayaking, sailing, canoeing, rock-climbing, archery, and hiking.
+Every year these students embark on a week-long trip with Alive Outdoors, where they experience many outdoor activities including kayaking, sailing, canoeing, rock-climbing, archery, and hiking.
 They work together to prepare and maintain their camp, and develop outstanding relationships.
-On the Quebec City trip, they explore the many cultural and entertainment activities that are available in this old and beautiful city.

 “Community” in Montessori refers to many levels of society, beginning with the immediate classroom and peer community, moving to the broader school and family community, to the local neighbourhood and city, to the world at large.
 Community, and respect and responsibility for community, is a key element of the Montessori philosophy.